yaroslaavl/yaroslaavl/README.md

 - :seedling: Studying new technologies and consolidating previously covered material.

-- :zap: In my free time, I'm trying to improve my soft skills..
+- :zap: In my free time, I'm trying to improve my soft skills.

 :hammer_and_wrench: Languages and Tools :